-In reply your attention is called to the fact that the act of July 18, 1914, provides: "That in addition to the normal income tax of one per cent on net income there shall be levied and collected one per cent of the gross annual income of all railroad corporations doing business in Alaska on business done in Alaska, which shall be computed and collected in the same manner as provided in the act of Congress approved October third, nineteen hundred and thirteen."
+In reply your attention is called to the fact that the act of July 18, 1914, provides:

+"That in addition to the normal income tax of 1 per cent on net income there shall be levied and collected 1 per cent of the gross annual income of all railroad corporations doing business in Alaska on business done in Alaska, which shall be computed and collected in the same manner as provided in the act of Congress approved October 3, 1913."

-The act of October 3, 1913, generally known as the Federal income-tax law, provides: "That the normal tax shall be levied, assessed, and paid annually upon the entire net income arising and accruing from all sources during the preceding calendar year to every corporation, joint-stock company or association, and every insurance company."
+The act of October 3, 1913, generally known as the Federal income-tax law, provides: "That the normal tax shall be levied, assessed, and paid annually upon the entire net income arising and accruing from all sources during the preceding calendar year to every corporation, joint-stock company or association, and every insurance comto every corporation, joint-stock company or association, and every insurance company."

 The act of July 18, 1914, as you will observe, provides that the tax to be levied and collected under it is 1 per cent of the gross annual income.
 The act of October 3, 1913, provides that the tax shall be levied, assessed, and paid annually upon income arising and accruing from all sources during the preceding calendar year.
-Taking these two provisions together, it appears to be clear that the tax assessable against Alaska railroad corporations upon business done in Alaska contemplates that the tax shall be assessed upon the entire gross income arising and accruing to such railroad companies from business done in Alaska calendar year. from business done in Alaska during the entire calendar year.
-It is therefore the opinion of this office that the return filed by the Copper River &
+Taking these two provisions together, it appears to be clear that the tax assessable against Alaska rail-road corporations upon business done in Alaska contemplates that the tax shall be assessed upon the entire gross income arising and accruing to such railroad companies from business done in Alaska during the entire calendar year.

-Northwestern Railway Co. for the calendar year is the one which should be accepted as the basis upon which the gross income tax is to be assessed.
+It is therefore the opinion of this office that the return filed by the Copper River & Northwestern Railway Co. for the calendar year is the one which should be accepted as the basis upon which the gross income tax is to be assessed.